Net::HTTP breaks with https URI objects

 - Status changed from Open to Assigned

 - Assignee set to drbrain (Eric Hodel)

 Thanks, Mark, for reporting this and providing the patch.

 As far as I know, Eric is working on a fix for this problem, too?

-#5 Updated by naruse (Yui NARUSE) over 5 years ago
+#5 Updated by naruse (Yui NARUSE) almost 6 years ago

 - Status changed from Assigned to Closed